3D

 2. In the 3D view, select to activate particle animation.
 Now you can see the particle animation in the 3D view.

 You can pause the particle animation by selecting .
-When the animation is paused, you can use to manually seek forward or backward in the particle animation.
+When the animation is paused, use to manually seek forward or backward in the particle animation.

 Using Viewport Shading